Rick Hansen: Early life

 Born in Port Alberni, British Columbia in 1957, Rick Hansen grew up in Williams Lake, British Columbia.
 He had an active childhood, where he played volleyball, baseball, softball, and basketball.
 He often spent time outdoors with his father and grandfather who took him fishing.

-On June 27, 1973, Rick and a friend were riding in the back of a pickup truck when the driver lost control of the vehicle and hit a tree.
-The impact threw Rick and his friend from the vehicle, resulting in a spinal injury that left Rick paralyzed from the waist down.
+On June 27, 1973, Hansen and a friend were coming back from a fishing trip and riding in the back of a pickup truck when the driver lost control of the vehicle and rolled.
+The impact threw Hansen and his friend from the vehicle, resulting in a spinal injury that left Hansen paralyzed from the waist down.

-He worked on rehabilitation, completed high school, and became the first student with a physical disability to graduate in physical education from the University of British Columbia.
+He worked on rehabilitation, completed high school, and in 1976 he enrolled at the University of British Columbia, and became the first student with a physical disability to graduate with a bachelor's degree in physical education in 1986 from the university.
 Hansen won national championships on wheelchair volleyball and wheelchair basketball teams.
+In 1977, Hansen recruited Terry Fox to join the Vancouver Cable Cars to play on their wheelchair basketball team.
+The two became good friends.

-He went on to become a world class champion wheelchair marathoner and Paralympic athlete.
-He competed in wheelchair racing at both the 1980 and 1984 Summer Paralympics, winning a total of six medals; three gold, two silver, and one bronze.
+Hansen went on to become a world-class champion wheelchair marathoner and Paralympic athlete.
+He competed in wheelchair racing, winning a total of six medals: three gold, two silver, and one bronze.
 Hansen won 19 international wheelchair marathons, including three world championships.
 He also coached high school basketball and volleyball.
-Rick had a very close relationship with his family, especially with his father and grandfather, with whom he enjoyed frequent fishing trips.
+Hansen had a very close relationship with his family, especially with his brother, father and grandfather, with whom he enjoyed frequent fishing trips.